-It is a challenge to find the perfect de-icing chemical.
-Some products harden the soil and make it too salty for plant growth, others overload it with nutrients that can reduce oxygen levels in nearby streams and ponds.
+Some de-icing chemicals harden the soil and make it too salty for plant growth, others overload it with nutrients that can reduce oxygen levels in nearby streams and ponds.
 Still other products corrode concrete, roadways, bridges and cars.

+- Avoid Sodium Chloride or “rock salt”.
 Traditional rock salt (sodium chloride) is pretty much of the worst of all available options.

 - Look for “Pet Safe” and “CMA”.
 Products marketed as “Pet-Safe” will also be eco-friendly.
 Products containing a significant amount of calcium magnesium acetate or “CMA” are some of the most benign options commonly available.

 - Apply in advance of a winter storm.
 Early attention before a storm will help prevent the formation of ice.
 When snow starts falling, the ice melt will create a brine solution, helping to prevent ice from bonding to the surface.

 - Disperse ice melt properly.
 Contrary to popular opinion, using large amounts of ice melt does not affect the speed which ice and snow melts.
 Using too much product can damage surfaces and harm the environment.